Kaedrin/warhammer-mod-manager/README.md

 - [ ] Switch to 100% XML driven data files (remove dependency on internal WH2 data file list) - **Required before Tomb Kings arrive**
 - [ ] Remove stopwatches
 - [ ] Create new GUI/form for choosing which Games you want to enable
+- [ ] Mod Manager is auto-aware of War2, will prompt if it is not there if you want to scan for other games.
+Otherwise you need to use the menu option to enable other games.
 - [ ] Limited Steam Integration (Title, Author, Required Mods) and a checkbox to enable/disable
 - [ ] Text box to enter search text to filter the list view down, empty the box to restore the list view
 - [ ] Detect any unsubscribed/deleted Mod and make a local backup before Launch